defilogist/awesome-solana-airdrops/guides/sanctum.md

 * Hold some PathFinders LST, it's a project that looks tied to Sanctum
 * Grow Wonderland pets, their growth depends on your related tokens holdings (XP).

+If you want to help me, use my referral: AHGOCH (link: https://sanc.tm/w?ref=AHGOCH)

 ## Risks

 * Like any app, the platform may be compromised.